Wavefield Finite Time Focusing with Reduced Spatial Exposure: CONCLUSIONS

 A new integral representation has been derived for wavefield focusing in an acoustic medium.
-Unlike in the classical representation for this problem, which is based on time-reversed acoustics, the input and output signals for this type of focusing are finite in time.
-The method has been validated numerically for a head model consisting of hard (skull) and soft (brain) tissue, showing that it can lead to a reduction of spatial and temporal exposure when wavefield focusing is applied in practice.
+Unlike in the classical representation for this problem based on Time-Reversed acoustics, the input and output signals for this type of focusing are finite in time and only involve propagation of direct waves in the layer that embeds the focal point.
+This leads to a reduction of spatial and temporal exposure when wavefield focusing is applied in practice.
+The method has been validated numerically for a head model consisting of hard (skull) and soft (brain) tissue.
+There results confirm that the proposed method can outperform classical Time-Reversed acoustics.

-\section{Acknowledgments}
+\section{ACKNOWLEDGMENTS}

 This work is partly funded by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No: 742703).
+Joost van der Neut is grateful to Niels Grobbe (University of Hawaii) for stimulating discussions and for conducting some of the initial research that evolved into this contribution.